 Fortnite has had a meteoric rise since its release in 2017, and it's not hard to see why.
 The free-to-play battle royale game offers players an energetic and enjoyable online multiplayer experience, and throwing in some building mechanics to set it aside from its competitors.

-Constant content updates keep Fortnite feeling fresh nearly two years since its launch so it easily gets a place on the best Xbox One games list.
+Constant Fortnite updates keep it feeling fresh nearly five years since its launch, so it easily gets a place on the best Xbox One games list.

 While the original Forza titles were about pristine driving skills around perfectly kept tracks, the Horizon series has a penchant for trading paint and isn't afraid to have you get down and dirty with off-road races from time to time.